-These concentric constructions, also called “1+6 bundling“, show both high flexibility and good dimensional stability and roundness.
-One bundle always runs centrally, so this construction is less suitable for applications with demand for best HF-performance.
+These concentric constructions, also called “1+6 bundling“, they show both high flexibility and good dimensional stability and roundness.
+One bundle always runs centrally, so this construction is less suitable for applications with demand for best high frequency performance.
 In order to compensate for differences in bundle lengths for the final bunching step, the pitch direction of the central bundle is opposite to the direction of the concentric outer bundles.
 Therefore the pitch direction of the central bundle always represents the pitch direction of the final bunching step.

 The previous basic constructions can be combined with each other independently from the number of bunching steps and complexity of electrical and mechanical demands.
-Special constructions are possible.
+Special constructions are always possible.

 Selection of length of lay and pitch direction:

 The length of lay determines the mechanical compactness and the high frequency performance of a bundle.
 A measure for the tightness of a bunching step is the so called bunching factor (VF).
 It is the proportion of the length of lay (SL) to the outer diameter of the bundle and lies (if not otherwise specified) typically between 15-20 mm:

 Example: VF = 5,0mm / 0,3mm = 16,7

 Depending upon the pitch direction (SR), the bunching factor (V)F for prebunching steps is often chosen higher in many cases.

 For the selection of length of lay (SL), and pitch direction (SR), the following basic statements can be assumed:

 the smaller the length of lay,

 - the more compact, stiffer, and more dimensionally stable the bunching construction